|

 the Bengals and there was a local breeder there.
 We were thinking

+about that, too.
 We arrived on Sunday morning, prepared to tell both breeders that

 we wanted to wait some more.
 I had some reservations about silver